SaekiTominaga/stylelint-plugin/packages/attribute-case-sensitivity/README.md

 | `i`       | `boolean` | Whether to allow case-insensitively (`i`).
 If omitted, it will be `false`. |
 | `s`       | `boolean` | Whether to allow case-sensitively (`s`).
 If omitted, it will be `false`.   |

 \* While it is possible to omit all properties (`{}`), we do not recommend doing so.
-In that case, all attribute selectors will result in errors.
+In that case, all attribute selectors will result in an error unless they have no value.